WesterdijkInstitute/MycoCosm_genome_downloader/Readme.md

 ### Optional: re-use data

 If you already have downloaded data, you can simply use your local copy of the files instead of downloading them.
-This makes it easier to update with new genomes, use option `--getprevious`, which will scan a base folder with previous results and create a file called `previously_downloaded_files.tsv`.
+This makes it easier to update with new genomes.
+First, use option `--getprevious`, which will scan a base folder with previous results and create a file called `previously_downloaded_files.tsv`.
 Use this file with option `--previous` to skip files already downloaded (experimental)

 ## Known limitations, notes